 Validation determines whether requests are authorized before revealing whether the data appears as expected.
 Sanitization involves a more active effort to ensure that security requirements have been met.
 Often, this means eliminating problematic characters.

 Simple efforts to anonymize data can pay huge dividends for web form security.
-A common and surprisingly effective solution involves the visual presentation of asterisks when users type sensitive details such as credit card information, driver's license numbers, or social security numbers.
+A common and surprisingly effective solution involves the visual presentation of asterisks when users type sensitive details such as credit card information, driver's license numbers, or Social Security numbers to prevent someone from reading information on their screen.

 Additionally, it's standard practice to mask passwords via asterisks.
-Often referred to as data masking, these solutions also may incorporate substitution or shuffling, which ensure that data has limited value to intruders.
+Often referred to as data masking, these solutions also may incorporate substitution or shuffling, which ensures that data has limited value to intruders.

 File uploads are a popular type of user input, in part because they are so convenient for website visitors.
 Unfortunately, they're also among the most problematic from a security standpoint.
-Uploaded files could potentially include malware commands or other malicious content.
+A single vulnerable upload form can be exploited to introduce malicious scripts, execute unauthorized commands, or distribute malware.

 To maintain a secure environment, place strict limits on uploads.
 First and foremost: anonymous users should not be allowed to upload information — they must first secure permission.